angycisneros/Cisco-CCNA-200-301/Intro-to-Networks/readme.md

 Important: You must be a NetAcad student
 1. Log into your “I'm Learning” page
 2. Select Resources
-3. Select Download Packet Tracer
+3. Select Download
-4. Select the version of Packet Tracer you require.
+4. Select the versionmyou require.
 I'm using version 7.3
 5. Save and launch the Packet Tracer install program